hast0011/qubes-doc/user/managing-os/standalone-and-hvm.md

 In order to manually configure networking in a VM, one should first find out the IP/netmask/gateway assigned to the particular VM by Qubes.
 This can be seen e.g. in the Qube Manager in the qube's properties:

+----This is the picture in question----

 ![r2b1-manager-networking-config.png](/attachment/wiki/HvmCreate/r2b1-manager-networking-config.png)

+----This is the picture in question----

 Alternatively, one can use the `qvm-ls -n` command to obtain the same information, (IP/netmask/gateway).